 Most colleges use the ACT (American College Testing Program) or SAT (Scholastic Aptitude Test) for College Admissions purposes.
-Some colleges use minimum scores as a requirement for admission, while others use these scores for placement purposes.
+Some colleges use minimum scores as a requirement for admission, others use these scores for placement purposes, while some are going test optional.
 Always check the college of your choice for the appropriate admissions test.
 Many colleges are accepting either test.

 You may take the admissions tests as often as you wish.
 Students are advised to take the ACT at least twice-once in the junior year and again at the beginning of the senior year.
 Seniors are advised to take these tests early in the school year so that a test retake can be scheduled if desired.